 What is Social Media Listening?

-Social media listening is the process of monitoring social media platforms for mentions of a brand, product, or topic, then analyzing that data to understand customer sentiment, identify emerging issues, and inform business decisions.
+Social media listening is the process of monitoring social media platforms for mentions of a brand, product, or topic, then analyzing that data at scale to understand customer sentiment, identify emerging issues, and inform business decisions.
+It goes beyond tracking individual mentions to surface patterns and themes that generate strategic CX insight.

 Overview